 CURRENT GROUP MEMBERS:

-- Francesca Vulcano (Ph.D.
-UiB, 2018-2022): Anaerobic alkane oxidation at the Loki's Castle Barite Field: microbial physiology at the foundation of hydrocarbon cycling (with Ida H. Steen)
+- Ph.D.
+Francesca Vulcano (UiB, 2018-2023): Anaerobic alkane oxidation at the Loki's Castle Barite Field: microbial physiology at the foundation of hydrocarbon cycling (with Ida H. Steen)

 - Thomas Ø. Viflot (M.Sc.
 UiB, 2017-2019): Geochemistry and geobiology of low-temperature fluid formation in Arctic Mid-Ocean Ridge hydrothermal systems (see talk at Goldschmidt 2019, Barcelona)

-Installed 2017, a GC/FID-MS (Agilent 7890B GC-FID / 5977B Series MSD) with 7693A Automatic Liquid Sampler (solvent-based samples), Cool On-Column (COC) and Multimode (MMI) Inlets, with connection to a Teledyne Tekmar Lumin Purge-and-Trap Concentrator and AQUATek 100 Autosampler (Volatile Organic Analysis, VOA).
+Installed 2017, a capillary GC/FID-MS (Agilent 7890B GC-FID / 5977B Series MSD) with 7693A Automatic Liquid Sampler (solvent-based samples), Cool On-Column (COC) and Multimode (MMI) Inlets.
+In addition to injection of solvent-based liquid samples, this instrument is also configured with a Teledyne Tekmar Lumin Purge-and-Trap Concentrator and AQUATek 100 Autosampler for Volatile Organic Analysis (VOA), e.g. alcohols, in large volume (mL) aqueous samples.